PundiAI/pundi-docs/pundi-aifx/validators/validator-setup.md

 fxcored query tendermint-validator-set | grep "$(fxcored tendermint show-address)"
 ```

-You should now see your validator in one of the f(x)Core explorers.
+You should now see your validator in one of the Pundi AIFX explorers.
 You are looking for the `bech32` encoded `address` in the `~/.fxcore/config/priv_validator.json` file.

 > To be in the validator set, you need to have more total voting power than the 100th validator.